-4.2.1 Normally, any concern about a workplace matter should be raised with the relevant member of staff's immediate line manager or Head of School / Unit.
-However, the University recognises that because of the seriousness or sensitivity of some

-- issues, together with the knowledge of whom the member of staff thinks may be involved, may make this difficult or impossible. - 4.2.2 A member of staff may, therefore make the disclosure to the Convenor of the Audit Committee.
-The Convenor of the Audit Committee is a member of Court who is independent of the University's executive. - 4.2.3 The whistle-blowing procedure, and the University's response to such an event is set out in the Code on Public Interest Disclosure (Whistleblowing) policy.
+- 4.2.1 Normally, any concern about a workplace matter should be raised with the relevant member of staff's immediate line manager or Head of School / Unit.
+However, the University recognises that because of the seriousness or sensitivity of some issues, together with the knowledge of whom the member of staff thinks may be involved, may make this difficult or impossible. - 4.2.2 A member of staff may, therefore make the disclosure to the Convenor of the Audit & Risk Committee who is a member of Court who is independent of the University's executive. - 4.2.3 The whistle-blowing procedure, and the University's response to such an event is set out in the Code on Public Interest Disclosure (Whistleblowing) policy.

-5. Corporate Governance
+5 Corporate Governance